At a glance

 Carcinogenicity

 The Group 2B classification rests on clear animal evidence with human evidence judged inadequate (confounded by ethylene-oxide co-exposure).
-Peer-reviewed — IARC Monograph 60 As a reactive epoxide it is directly alkylating, the same general mechanism that underlies its sibling ethylene oxide's stronger classification — but the human data for propylene oxide specifically remain limited.
+Regulatory — IARC Monograph 60 As a reactive epoxide it is directly alkylating, the same general mechanism that underlies its sibling ethylene oxide's stronger classification — but the human data for propylene oxide specifically remain limited.

 The honest bedroom position